 Session 5 Finding space for responding

-Session 6 Working with difficult emotions and situations
+Session 6 Working with difficult emotions and situation

 (bring a picnic lunch) an opportunity to practice and explore mindfulness more deeply